MERS outbreak: South Korea

 In May 2015, the first case in South Korea was confirmed in a man who had visited several Middle Eastern countries.
 As of 16 June 2015, a total of 150 cases had been infected, including 18 deaths, according to the World Health Organization (WHO).
 As of 29 June 2015, 32 people in South Korea had died from this outbreak, with 182 confirmed cases of infection.
 At least 3800 were quarantined.

+In 2018, the Ministry of Health in the Republic of Korea monitored at least 21 individuals who were in close contact with the confirmed case, and placed all identified close contacts in quarantine at their homes.
+A second case was detected on 8 September 2018 of a South Korean man who was traveling from the Middle East, being the first diagnosis in that country since the 2015 outbreak.
+There were also hundreds of suspected cases in the United States and other parts of the world, most of which were eventually diagnosed as not being MERS infections.

 Malaysia

 On 16 April 2014, Malaysia reported its first MERS-COV related death.
 The person was a 54-year-old man who had traveled to Jeddah, Saudi Arabia, together with pilgrimage group composed of 18 people, from 15 to 28 March 2014.
 He became ill by 4 April, and sought remedy at a clinic in Johor on 7 April.
 He was hospitalized by 9 April and died on 13 April.

 Indonesia

 On 11 May 2014, two people in Medan were suspected infected by MERS-Cov (Middle Eastern Respiratory Syndrome-Corona Virus).